Chabernet

 over it.
 Stir in the garlic and cook over moderate heat, stirring constantly,

-high heat until the foam disappears and the liquid has reduced to about
+high heat until the foam disappears, and the liquid has reduced by half.

-In a large kettle or soup pot bring the water and the salt to a bubbling
+In a large pot, bring the water and the salt to a bubbling

 boil over high heat.
 Drop in the spaghetti and stir it gently with a wooden